jfqd/mi-qutic-base/README.md

 ### postfix

-To have cron emails on errors we like to configure postfix as local smtp server.
+To have cron emails on errors we like to configure nullmailer as local smtp server.

 - `mail_smarthost`: hostname of remote smtp server
 - `mail_auth_user`: smtp username for authentication